pingcap/docs-tidb-operator/en/get-started.md

     kubectl -n tidb-cluster apply -f tidb-cluster.yaml
     ```

-    For Chinese mainland users, you may use this yaml which uses local images:
+    If the network connection to the Docker Hub is slow, you can try this example which uses images hosted in Alibaba Cloud:

     ```
     kubectl create namespace tidb-cluster